Building a Machine Learning Development Environment

-This article covers how to set up a development environment, which can be considered the first step in studying machine learning on a local machine.
-All content is based on Ubuntu 20.04 LTS with an NVIDIA GeForce RTX 3070 graphics card.
+This post covers how to set up a development environment, which is the first step for studying machine learning on a local machine.
+All content is based on Ubuntu 20.04 LTS with an NVIDIA Geforce RTX 3070 graphics card.

 Overview